CIEE-Living-Data-Project/UBC_LD1_Gill_220914/code/README.md

 Sub-directories for code:

+detection.distance.220913.r - downloads data from the Dryad URL, reformats it, adds a column and saves it to the data directory.

-plots: uses formatted data created in detection.distance.fjfjsd to make a couple of very simple facetted plots.
+plots.r - uses formatted data created in detection.distance.220913.r to make a couple of very simple facetted plots.